richard-hutchings/my_recipes/README.md

-Recipe App
+My Great Recipe App

+Richard Hutchings 2020

+Ruby version 5

-created as part of the professional Ruby On Rails Developers course 2020
+Created as part of Ruby on Rails Development Course Recipe App

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Login to Add or Delete your Recipes,
+Chef Chat - chat room in Real Time
+Add Comments to your favourite recipes like or dislike feature on all recipes
+View Recipes or search by ingredients, search by Chefs..